Bujade/Healthcare-Diabetes-Analysis/README.md

 These variables significantly contribute to identifying individuals at higher risk.
 They also offer valuable data for tailoring intervention strategies.

 -  Weaker Associations
-A) Insulin Levels
+-  Insulin Levels
-B) Blood Pressure
+-  Blood Pressure
 While still relevant, these factors suggest a more nuanced interplay between biological and lifestyle contributors to diabetes.
 ## Why These Findings Matter
 ![image](https://github.com/user-attachments/assets/fb3fba25-fcbc-4dc5-877a-aa1156c34b2f)